 As in previous years, we invited some of the best teachers in the world.
-Three of our couples are US Open finalists.
 Even more, they are all known for their love for the dance and all-night long dancing.

 Chuck Brown is a Champion level competitor with over 18 years of experience.
 He is recognized as a top international instructor, judge, DJ, event promoter and dance business consultant.
 Chuck has won numerous national competitions and awards, including placing at the U.S. Open Swing Dance Championships several times.

 Chuck is known for his musicality, creativity, versatility, and especially, his amazing lead on the dance floor.
 It has been said by many of the top pros, that Chuck is one of the best social dancers in all of West Coast Swing.
 His dance training includes West Coast Swing, Hip-Hop, Jazz, Contemporary, Ballet, Blues, Carolina Shag, Lindy Hop, Salsa, House, Country and African.

 Chuck’s teaching methods have produced some of the fastest moving and successful competitors and dancers in the Unites States as well as Internationally.
 He has taught all over the globe, including Australia, Canada, France, Japan, Korea, Singapore, United Kingdom, Russia, the USA and many more.
 He is an incredibly passionate and tough teacher who cares about his student’s dance goals as well as their friendship.

 Chantelle is both a Champion West Coast Swing dancer and a professional ballerina.
 She began her dance training in the San Francisco Bay Area at Contra Costa Ballet Centre and later at the School of American Ballet in NYC.